Monitor Panorama and Log Collector Statistics Using SNMP

 - To enable the SNMP manager to interpret statistics, load the Supported MIBs and, if necessary, compile them.

 - For each Panorama appliance that the SNMP manager will monitor, define its connection settings (IP address and port) and authentication settings (SNMPv2c community string or SNMPv3 username and password).
 All Panorama appliances use port 161.The SNMP manager can use the same or different connection and authentication settings for multiple Panorama management servers and Log Collectors.
-The settings must match those you define when you configure SNMP on Panorama (see Configure the Panorama management server to respond to statistics requests from an SNMP manager. and Configure the Dedicated Log Collectors (if any) to respond to SNMP requests.).
+The settings must match those you define when you configure SNMP on Panorama (see Configure the Panorama management server to respond to statistics requests from an SNMP manager. and Configure the Panorama management server to respond to statistics requests from an SNMP manager.).
 For example, if you use SNMPv2c, the community string you define when configuring Panorama must match the community string you define in the SNMP manager for Panorama.

 - Configure the SNMP manager to monitor the desired OIDs.